kircherlab/cfDNA-UniFlow/README.md

 ### 3.3 Utility functionality

 In addition to the preprocessing and quality control functionality, cfDNA UniFlow contains some utility functions.
-The first is the widely used tool IchorCNA, which can be used for predicting copy number alteration (CNA) states across the genome.
+The first is the widely used tool ichorCNA, which can be used for predicting copy number alteration (CNA) states across the genome.
 Further, it uses this information for estimating tumor fractions in cfDNA samples.

 The second utility function is our [inhouse GC bias estimation method](https://github.com/kircherlab/cfDNA_GCcorrection).
 It can not only be used for estimating fragment length and GC-content dependent technical biases, but also includes the option of attaching correction values to the reads.
 These can be used downstream for a wide variety of signal extraction methods, while preserving the original read coverage patterns.